Adrien Tambay: Auto GP

 In 2010 he raced in the Auto GP series for Charouz-Gravity Racing.

 GP3

 After James Jakes had a wrist injury at Hockenheim, Tambay was called in to replace him in Manor Racing.
 In his second outing at Spa-Francorchamps, Tambay retired first race and therefore started 27th in the second race.
 The rain started during the race, but Tambay kept driving on slicks, and winning the race ahead of Alexander Rossi.

 DTM

 Adrien Tambay was one of the eight Audi factory drivers in the DTM championship for five years between 2012 and 2016.
 He scored a top ten championship finish in his first year and amassed a total of 3 podiums, 1 pole position and 1 fastest lap throughout his DTM career.

 Racing record

+Career summary

+† As Tambay was a guest driver, he was ineligible to score points.